 “You’ve not slept a wink, have you, sweetie?” her mom doesn’t ask so much as observe concernedly.
 “Go on.
 There’s two beds in the girls’ room.
 You’ll need to share with Isabel or Sophia, but they’re pretty wide.”

 Celia: “Can’t,” Celia tells her mom.
 “I’ve got a meeting soon.”
 Soon is relative; it’s in a few hours, whenever Miranda texts her.
-But Celia doesn’t want to be stuck here all day if Stephen leaves, and it definitely isn’t fair to ask him to stay, and if she’s going to sleep anywhere she’d rather do it in her dorm or at his apartment where she doesn’t need to share a bed with one of her sisters.
+But Celia doesn’t want to be stuck here all day if Stephen leaves.
+It definitely isn’t fair to ask him to stay.
+If she’s going to sleep anywhere, she’d rather do it in her dorm or at his apartmen.
+Where she doesn’t need to share a bed with one of her sisters.